Vyral/base-template/_posts/2020-02-24-introducing-our-newest-buyers-specialist.md

 **Why motivated you to join Team Lally?&nbsp;**

 I was motivated not only by my personal experiences with them, but also by their reputation in the real estate industry.
-My career history has always had an emphasis on customer service, and after seeing the great service Team Lally bestowed upon my family countless times, it was clear that service was a top priority for them as well.&nbsp;
+My career history has always had an emphasis on customer service, and after seeing the great service Team Lally bestowed upon my family countless times, it was clear that service was a top priority for them as well.

 {% include pullquote.html %}

 **What do you enjoy most about working on the team?&nbsp;**

 I enjoy that there’s constant learning and growth happening.
-There are so many talented people here on the team, which only benefits the level of service and expertise that we provide to our clients.&nbsp;
+There are so many talented people here on the team, which only benefits the level of service and expertise that we provide to our clients.

 Now that I’ve shared a little bit about why I joined Team Lally, I look forward to helping you find the perfect home\!
 I’m here to assist you with any real estate needs you may have on the island, and I hope to become your favorite agent.
-If ever you need help, reach out to me at any time.&nbsp;
+If ever you need help, reach out to me at any time.